jean-roland/LCSF_Generator/index.md

 If the root table Commands is selected, it will display the protocol command table, otherwise it will display an attribute table.

-Each table is composed of 5 columns, which depends on the table type.
-Each row represent an entry in the table.
+Each table is composed of 5 columns, which depend on the table type.
+Each row represents an entry in the table.
-Each cell of the table can be modified directly, only the first two columns (name, id) are mandatory to consider a row valid.
+Each cell of the table can be modified directly, only the first two columns (name, id) are mandatory.

 If the table detects two identitcal ids it will disable the save table button and highlight the cells in red.

-#### Command table
+#### Command Table

 The command table is composed of 5 columns:
 * Command Name: The name of the command that will be used in code and documentation (Up to 64 alphanumerical characters and underscore allowed).